Lynching of Mack Charles Parker: Reactions

 Parker's family left the county after the murder.

 Current status

 Despite an extensive investigation by the Federal Bureau of Investigation and the presentation of evidence before both county and federal grand juries, no indictment or conviction was ever obtained against any of the men who murdered Mack Charles Parker.
-The main suspects identified by the FBI have all since died due to old age.
+The main suspects identified by the FBI have all since died from old age or other causes.

 In 2009 the FBI announced they were re-opening the Mack Charles Parker case.